 Founded in 1874, the garden has been created by five generations of one family, who donated it to the National Trust in 1949.
-It combines formal Terraces, Shrub Borders stocked with Champion Trees and shrubs from all over the world, collected more than a century ago on plant hunting expeditions, and the dramatic Dell, a river valley with cascading water and giant conifers.
+It combines formal Italianate terraces, glades stocked with shrubs from all over the world, riverside dells of cascading water and Champion Trees, and informal woods and meadows.

-We are noted for our National Collections of Embothrium, Magnolia, Eucryphia and Rhododendron and for the 180-foot long Laburnum Arch which flowers in late May – all of which make the garden a spectacular sight in spring.
+We are noted for our National Collections of Embothrium, Magnolia, Eucryphia, Rhododendron forrestii and Bodnant rhododendron hybrids, and for the 180-foot long Laburnum Arch which flowers in late May – all of which make the garden a spectacular sight in spring.

 In summer visitors flock to enjoy the stunning rose terraces and herbaceous displays, also the waves of blue hydrangeas running through The Dell, which flourish in their thousands on our acid soil.